-AMOUNT DEDUCTIBLE AGI LIMITATION 20 Type of property Public charities/ DAFs Private foundations 21 Public charities/ DAFs Private foundations 21 Cash FMV FMV 100%/60% 22 30% Qualified appreciated stock (unrestricted publicly traded stock held long term) FMV 23 FMV 23 30% 20% Long-term capital gain property 23 (other than qualified appreciated stock) FMV 23 Cost 24 30% 23 20% Ordinary income and short-term capital gain property Cost 24 Cost 24 50% 30% Unrelated-use tangible personal property Cost 24 Cost 24 50% 20% Related-use tangible personal property 25 FMV 23 Cost 24 30%23 20%
+AMOUNT DEDUCTIBLE AGI LIMITATION Type of property Public charities/ donor-advised funds Private foundations Public charities/ donor-advised funds Private foundations Cash FMV FMV 60% 30% Qualified appreciated stock (unrestricted publicly traded stock held long-term) FMV FMV 30% 20% Long-term capital gain property (other than qualified appreciated stock) FMV Cost 30% 20% Ordinary income and short-term capital gain property Cost Cost 50% 30% Unrelated-use tangible personal property Cost Cost 50% 20% Related-use tangible personal property FMV Cost 30% 20%

-20 AGI: Adjusted gross income.
+AGI: Adjusted gross income.
 Contributions in excess of percentage limitation may be carried forward for use in the taxpayer's next five tax years.
 Non-operating foundations are grantmaking organizations that do not actively operate their own charitable programs.

-21 Non-operating foundations only.
+Non-operating foundations only.
 Non-operating foundations are grantmaking organizations that do not actively operate their own charitable programs.

 The 60% AGI limitation applies to tax years 2018-2025.
 Beginning in 2026, the AGI limitation on gifts of cash to a public charity will again be 50%, which was applicable law prior to 2018.
-The CARES Act of 2020 raises the AGI limitation to 100% if the charitable contributions are i) cash contributions, ii) made in 2020, and iii) to a public charity-donations to DAFs, non-operating foundations or supporting organizations do not qualify.

-23 Taxpayers may make a "step-down election" such that long-term capital gain property donated to a public charity is deductible up to cost basis and up to 50% of AGI, but this election would apply to all contributions of this type of property in the same tax year.
+Taxpayers may make a "step-down election" such that long-term capital gain property donated to a public charity is deductible up to cost basis and up to 50% of AGI, but this election would apply to all contributions of this type of property in the same tax year.

-24 Lesser of cost or fair market value.
+Lesser of cost or fair market value.

-25 Property must be related to the exempt purpose that is the basis of the donee organization's exemption under §501 (e.g., gift of artwork to a museum).
+Property must be related to the exempt purpose that is the basis of the donee organization's exemption under §501 (e.g., gift of artwork to a museum).
 The property must have been held for more than a year, otherwise the rules for unrelated-use tangible personal property would apply.